Mstislav Keldysh: Biography

 Keldysh was born in 1911 in Riga.
 When he was four the family evacuated to Moscow during the First World War.
 In the first years of the Soviet Union he was refused entrance to an Institute of Civil Engineers because of his attachment to a noble family.
 Later, he managed to enter and graduate from the Physics and Mathematics department of the Moscow State University.
 He obtained employment at the Central Aerohydrodynamic Institute (TsAGI) under Mikhail Lavrentyev and Sergey Chaplygin.

 Working at TsAGI he explained the auto-oscillation effects of flutter (in-flight auto-induced oscillations and structural deformations), and shimmy (auto-oscillation in the nose-wheel of aircraft undercarriages while on the ground).
 The effects were responsible for many aircraft catastrophes at the time.

 In 1937 Keldysh became Doctor of Science with his dissertation entitled Complex Variable and Harmonic Functions Representation by Polynomial Series, and was appointed a Professor of Moscow State University.
 In 1943 he became a Corresponding Member of the Academy of Sciences of the Soviet Union.
 He got his first Stalin Prize in 1946 for his works on aircraft auto-oscillations.
 In 1943 he also became a full member of the Academy and the Director of NII-1 (Research Institute number 1) of the Department of the Aviation Industry.
 He also headed the Department of Applied Mechanics of the Steklov Institute of Mathematics.
-In 1966 the department was named after him to become the Keldysh Institute of Applied Mathematics.
+In 1966 this department became an independent organization as the Institute of Applied Mathematics.
+After his death in 1978 it is named after him to become the Keldysh Institute of Applied Mathematics.

 During the 1940s Keldysh became the leader of a group of applied mathematicians involved in almost all large scientific projects of the Soviet Union.
 Keldysh created the Calculation Bureau that carried most of the mathematical problems related to the development of nuclear weapons.
 The bureau is also credited with design of the first Soviet computers.
 In 1947 he became a member of the Communist Party.